anjiqbal/100DaysOfCode/README.md

 - Did some research around building and deploying a full-stack pern app
 - Built a full-stack todo list app and deployed
-- Designed the database schema and planned API endpoints and corresponding actions
+- Designed the database schema and planned API endpoints and corresponding actions for PokeDeck

 ### Thoughts: